Crush 40

-Crush 40 is a Japanese-American hard rock band.
-The group consists of guitarist and composer Jun Senoue and principal vocalist Johnny Gioeli.
-Crush 40 is best known for producing most soundtracks for the Sonic The Hedgehog series in the 2000s.
+Crush 40 is a hard rock band consisting of Japanese guitarist and composer Jun Senoue and American vocalist Johnny Gioeli.
+The band produced most soundtracks for the Sonic the Hedgehog series in the 2000s.

 Senoue has been employed by Sega as a composer since 1993.
 While preparing music for Sonic Adventure (1998), he contacted Gioeli to perform the theme song, "Open Your Heart".
 They also recorded the soundtrack for NASCAR Arcade under the name Sons of Angels, which was released in Japan as the album Thrill of the Feel (2000).
 Senoue and Gioeli continued recording music for Sonic games and their own projects.

 Crush 40 has released two studio albums, two live albums, two compilations, an EP, and individual tracks, mostly under Sega's Wave Master label.
-Their style of hard rock, considered by some to be a continuation of glam rock, has created a legacy with fans of the Sonic video game series.
+Their style of hard rock, considered by some to be a continuation of glam rock, has created a legacy with Sonic fans.

 History

 Formation, Thrill of the Feel, and Crush 40

 After graduating from college, Jun Senoue was hired by Sega in 1993 to compose music for video games.
 His first project in the Sonic the Hedgehog series was Sonic the Hedgehog 3 & Knuckles (1994), and he also contributed to Dark Wizard, Sonic 3D Blast, and Sega Rally 2.
 For Daytona USA: Championship Circuit Edition, Senoue worked with Eric Martin of Mr. Big to record the main theme, "Sons of Angels".
 Senoue said he brought a rock music feel to the games he worked on, including the Sonic the Hedgehog series, because he is a "rock guy".

 In 1998, Senoue contacted vocalist Johnny Gioeli during the recording process for Sonic Adventure and recorded their first song, "Open Your Heart".
 Senoue first recorded a demo with Eizo Sakamoto on vocals, but Senoue wrote the song assuming Gioeli would sing it.
 According to Gioeli, Senoue was a fan of Gioeli's band Hardline and connected with him via Doug Aldrich, the guitarist for Whitesnake.
 After making the track, the two stayed in contact, having enjoyed working together and wanting to do more.
 Senoue and Gioeli worked together again on songs for NASCAR Arcade.
 In addition to Senoue and Gioeli, Naoto Shibata played bass and Hirotsugu Homma of Loudness played drums, and the group took the name Sons of Angels, from the title of the song Senoue recorded with Eric Martin.
 In 2000, the band released Thrill of the Feel in Japan, published by Victor Entertainment.
 The album contained the tracks they had written for NASCAR Arcade, along with "Open Your Heart".